 Evaluate Your Staff’s Computer Proficiency

 Not everyone on your team is on the same skill level when it comes to computer usage.
-This definitely does not mean they are unable learn, but you need to make sure you have some more experienced users to help the less familiar users along the way.
-Work to discover how adaptable your practice is and how similar the new system will be to their current workflow.
-It's probably not a bad idea to reevaluate the software you are using and make sure it is most conducive option for your practice.
+This definitely does not mean they are unable to learn, but you need to make sure you have some more experienced users to help the less familiar users along the way.
+Figure out how adaptable your practice is and how similar the new system will be to their current workflow.
+It's probably not a bad idea to reevaluate the software you are using and make sure it is the most conducive option for your practice.

 Know the Implementation Plan